 With lean goals set, translate them into daily action by stacking prioritization methods: use the Eisenhower Matrix for weekly planning and Most Important Tasks (MITs) for daily execution.

 No single framework is a silver bullet.
-The power comes from combining tools—for example, use the Eisenhower Matrix for your weekly overview and MITs for daily focus.
+Combine tools—for example, use the Eisenhower Matrix for weekly overview and MITs for daily focus.

 The Eisenhower Matrix